 - You’ve never struggled to find a makeup or beauty product that was made for your skin tone

-- You’re generally able to observe religious holidays without obligations or meeting requests from work or school
+- You’re able to observe religious holidays without obligations or meeting requests from work or school

 14. Create an Internal DEI Newsletter

-Some ideas of what to include in your DEI Newsletter:
+Ideas of what to include in your company’s DEI Newsletter: